 You can scroll through the list, file by file, reviewing the name(s) to find any other files that you believe may require a Lister Response.
 As you move down the list, you may click the checkbox for all you wish to complete and then click the green “Complete Homesteads” button at the top of the screen.
 You may select up to 100 at a time but batch completing 10-25 works best.

-You can assume all of these homesteads are ‘matched filings’ based on your CAMA upload and select the small box in the upper left corner (to the left of SPAN) that will select all the filings at once and you can click the green “Complete Homesteads” button at the top of the screen.
+You can assume all these homesteads are ‘matched filings’ based on your CAMA/NEMRC upload and select the small box in the upper left corner (to the left of SPAN) that will select all the filings at once and you can click the green “Complete Homesteads” button at the top of the screen.
 You can select up to 100 at a time.
 Please note, this will not allow you to confirm remaining files that may require a Lister Response.